 Our design process starts with a consultation at your home, when you will describe what you want from your remodel.
 We’ll listen to your needs and dreams and discuss with you how feasible they are and generally what they could cost.
 From there, our process involves initial design drawings, opportunities for you to give feedback, and revisions until you’re happy.
 Along the way, you will sit with our designers and choose the specific materials, fixtures, and finishes that we will use.
 We will come up with a specific budget for your project and schedule each step of your build.
 We will continue to meet with you to keep you informed and hear your input on how the project is going.
 And we’ll provide online project management software to allow you to stay in touch with the team and access all the information about your project, including the construction schedule, job specifications, and drawings.

 Nailing down the details from the beginning, and staying in close touch along the way, keeps your project from creeping into something that you hadn’t first envisioned.

 Changing Your Mind

-That said, avoiding exponential costs and a domino effect in terms of expenses means sticking to your plan.
-Sure, tweaking a few things here and there is normal in a home remodeling project, but completely changing your mind about the design process and the materials is a costly mistake.
-Roughly two thirds of contractors state that changing your mind once construction has already begun is the biggest, most costly mistake you can make when remodeling.
-Think through every tiny detail before you get started.
+Tweaking a few things here and there is normal in a home remodel, but completely changing your mind about the design – adding a full wine cellar to the basement or moving the laundry room to a different level -- is a costly mistake.
+So is making wholesale changes to your materials choices, especially if the job is well along in the build stage.
+About two-thirds of contractors surveyed say that changing your mind once construction has begun is the biggest, most costly mistake you can make when remodeling.
+At COOPER Design Builders, we help you think through every tiny detail before you get started.

 Overlooking the Obvious